How to keep a house clean when you are too busy. An hour a day home cleaning tips that you will love!

 Step 2.
 Prioritize each item on your room cleaning list.

 Once you have a list written up for each room in your home, you may notice the sheer size is enough to make you catch your breath.
-No worries, we are going to pare things down just a bit by prioritizing.
-The easiest way to do this is with a simple highlighter.
+No worries, we are going to pare things down by prioritizing.

 Step 4.
 Schedule a time.

-Once you have your room assigned to a day you will want to go one step further and pick the time as well.
-This small step is really important to make sure this all works as planned.
 By treating cleaning your home as it if was an appointment and not something you can put off until later, you are telling yourself this is important and needs your attention.
-That once step really ensures it actually does get done.

 D/M PRO TIP: Set a reminder on your phone for when you plan to do your hour a day home cleaning.
-This little tap on the shoulder is the perfect way to make sure your room gets done.
-I love to use my phone to remind me.
-It really is a great way to stay on track when you are trying something new.
+This little tap on the shoulder is the perfect way to ensure your room gets done.

 Step 5.
 Make it more enjoyable.